H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 - **`warmth=0.9`** — community-care weighting is applied to all DAO deliberations.
-  Proposals touching food access, housing, health resources, or underserved community infrastructure receive elevated semantic weight in the Chroma retrieval that grounds governance evaluation.
-This is not a policy preference encoded in a configuration file — it is a mathematical transformation applied to the belief-state before projection.
+  Proposals touching food access, housing, health resources, or underserved community infrastructure receive elevated semantic weight in Chroma retrieval.
+This is a mathematical transformation on the belief-state before projection, not a policy preference in a configuration file.

 - **`cortisol=0.6`** — the Blood-Brain Barrier operates at moderate sensitivity for DAO-bound content.
-AU-02 filtering is neither maximally strict nor permissive.
-This reflects a deliberate balance between open community participation and constitutional integrity protection.
+AU-02 filtering is neither maximally strict nor permissive — a deliberate balance between open community participation and constitutional integrity.

 - **`mode=elevated`** — all five judges (truth, ethics, alignment, consistency, citation) operate at elevated threshold sensitivity when evaluating governance proposals.
-A governance decision that passes under `mode=baseline` may require stronger evidence under `mode=elevated`.

-- **Six protocols confirmed** — the pituitary has confirmed all six mode protocols (crisis, elevated, baseline, consolidation, creative, rest), meaning the system can transition between governance operating states in response to community conditions without losing constitutional alignment.
+- **Six protocols confirmed** — the pituitary can transition between all six governance operating states (crisis, elevated, baseline, consolidation, creative, rest) in response to community conditions without losing constitutional alignment.

 ### 3.8.3 Position in the Governance Stack